Quantum observation scheme universally identifying causalities from correlations

-Obviously, if mixed quantum states as common causes are considered, the mixed quantum states represented as a convex combination of the pure sates in Lemma \ref{lemma1} can also meet the requirement of Lemma \ref{lemma1}. \begin{Lemma} Given $p_j\geq 0 (j=0,1,2,3) $ satisfying $\sum_{j=0}^{3}{p_j}=1$, there exist and only exist
+Obviously, if mixed quantum states as common causes are considered, the mixed quantum states represented as a convex combination of the pure states in Lemma \ref{lemma1} can also meet the requirement of Lemma \ref{lemma1}. \begin{Lemma} Given $p_j\geq 0 (j=0,1,2,3) $ satisfying $\sum_{j=0}^{3}{p_j}=1$, there are 16